 Case study: Data-driven shelf management for Red Bull

 Making sure that the shelves are filled with just the correct goods and that the warehouse is not overstocked is a logistical challenge, especially for big companies such as the producer of energy drinks Red Bull.
-Since 2018, when our cooperation with Red Bull started, we successfully implemented our Shelf Inspector solution in 15 supermarkets operated under the Globus brand and over 300 stores that belong to 330 stores branded Albert, which belong to the portfolio of Ahold.
+Since 2018, when our cooperation with Red Bull started, we have rolled out our product Shelf Inspector solution in 15 supermarkets operated under the Globus brand and over 300 stores that belong to 330 stores branded Albert, which belong to the portfolio of Ahold.
 Our solution helps brands master the layout of specific goods on the shelves faster and with higher accuracy.
 All you have to do is take a picture.

 With the application, our merchandisers have more time left for more important tasks […] As the main benefit for the future, we see, in addition to saving time, also streamlining work, respectively price monitoring, where we can set various alerts in case the price of a particular product falls or rises above a certain limit.

-Petra Diamond | the Lead of the marketing store
+Petra Diamond | Lead of the marketing store